 You have a book draft.
 You’ve revised it yourself.
 Maybe a few friends or family members have read it.
 You aren’t yet ready for the fine-grained sandpaper.
 First, you want to know if it “works.”
 For a manuscript evaluation (or manuscript critique), I will read your manuscript with a critical eye, from the perspective of an experienced and careful reader, and provide you with a big-picture view of the book.
-I won’t mark misplaced apostrophes or rewrite stilted, awkward dialogue, but I will give detailed feedback on the things you have done well and provide you with clear guidance about where and how you can improve those areas that aren’t as strong.
-In a manuscript evaluation, I will touch on points such as plot, pacing, character, dialogue, imagery/description, transitions, and genre-specific aspects where appropriate (for instance, is your science plausible in a sci-fi manuscript, or does your romance lack a happily-ever-after?).
-Most of the feedback will be in an accompanying report, generally 10–20 pages, with a fair number of comments directly in the manuscript to point out specific examples.
+I offer detailed feedback on the things you have done well and provide you with clear guidance about where and how you can improve those areas that aren’t as strong.
+In a manuscript evaluation, I touch on points such as plot, pacing, point of view/head-hopping, character, dialogue, imagery/description, transitions, and genre-specific aspects where appropriate (for instance, is your science plausible in a sci-fi manuscript, or does your romance lack a happily-ever-after?).
+Most of the feedback will be in an accompanying report, generally 10–15 pages, with a fair number of comments directly in the manuscript to point out specific examples.
 The idea here is to give you, the writer, the tools you need to improve your own manuscript.

 line (or stylistic) editing

-Line editing is a great tool for authors and writers who have some experience writing or whose manuscripts have already received quality peer review or critique group feedback.
-If you feel like you’ve got the basics down (see Manuscript Evaluation), your manuscript might be ready for line editing.
-This stage of editing addresses lapses in tense or voice, improves pacing and dialogue, and corrects many of the usual errors that you don’t have time to think about when you’re creating fascinating characters or world-building a unique fantasy setting.
+Line editing is a great tool for authors and writers who have some experience writing or whose manuscripts have already received a professional developmental edit.
+Or a publisher might have suggested that you are close but need a stronger organizational structure or sentence-level review of the text.
+If you feel like you’ve got the basics down, your manuscript might be ready for line editing.
+This stage of editing addresses lapses in tense or voice, improves pacing and dialogue, and corrects many of the usual errors that you don’t have time to think about when you’re creating fascinating characters, world-building a unique fantasy setting, or even telling your own life story.
 Line editing might include rearranging small amounts of text as well, to improve flow and organization.
 The most apparent difference between a manuscript evaluation and a line edit is that here, I will be working directly on your manuscript, suggesting changes and making corrections to the text rather than discussing them in a separate report.

-Copyediting (sometimes “copy editing”) is a catch-all term for many writers, but if you work with me, it describes the correction of grammatical and spelling errors, problems with syntax (the arrangement of phrases and sentences) and punctuation, minor lapses of voice and tense, and other mechanical problems.
-Copyediting won’t fix a book with plot issues or flawed characterization, but if you’ve already had help with the big picture (whether mine or that of another experienced editor) and now you want a clean, correct manuscript without distracting typos and misplaced commas, this is the right service for you.
+Copyediting (sometimes “copy editing”) is a catch-all term for many writers, but when you work with me, it describes the correction of grammatical and spelling errors, problems with syntax (the arrangement of phrases and sentences) and punctuation, minor lapses of voice and tense, and other mechanical problems.
+Copyediting won’t fix a book with plot issues or flawed characterization, but if you’ve already had help with the big picture (whether mine or that of another experienced editor) and now you want a clean, correct manuscript without distracting typos, poor word choices, and misplaced commas, this is the right service for you.